 History of the UCS

-The idea of federating the Commonwealth Realms is older than the Commonwealth itself.
+The idea of uniting or federating the Commonwealth Realms is older than the Commonwealth itself.

 By the late 19th century, technology had rendered global communications ever more practical, while fast growing federations like Germany and the United States challenged Britain’s industrial and naval hegemony.
 However, the traditional problems of long-distance government, fear of American-style revolution, and the laissez-faire attitude of successive London administrations, meant Britain’s self-governing settler colonies were moving rapidly towards de facto independence.